|

 resulting in a grossly pixilated image when printed in a magazine as you

-have probably seen.
+sources.
 A 300dpi version of the file may seem to be the answer,

 but the JPeg format is not the ideal format for this type of application.

-JPeg the standard compression of a TIFF file is not "lossy".
+format of a TIFF file is not "lossy".
 The TIFF

 compression scheme (most commonly LZW, named for the inventors Lempel, Ziv &